-The dream continues and the Ulster rugby team stands one game away from immortality.
 The official attendance at Saturday's match was 45,147, but it felt more like double that, as a sea of white and red engulfed the Aviva stadium, turning Dublin into a home away from home.

 A mass exodus left Northern Ireland on Saturday, with two per cent of the population making their own unique effort to 'Stand up for the Ulster Men'.
 Undoubtedly it was this passionate support that made the difference on the day.
 Although many of the 40,000 plus had jumped on the bandwagon, these 'glory hunters' helped to ensure a momentous day in the history of Ulster rugby.